-Born: December 7, 1922 | Died: May 27, 1999
+Born: November 7, 1922 | Died: April 27, 1999

 A phenomenally proficient trumpet player, Al Hirt was one of the most successful instrumental recording artists of the 1960s.
 Perhaps modeling his genial stage personality after Louis Armstrong, Hirt was a tremendously popular performer, easily capturing the center of attention with his massive 300-pound, 6-foot-2 frame (among his nicknames were Jumbo and The Round Mound of Sound) but holding it with his joyful spirit and jaw-dropping virtuosity.

 Although Hirt came out of New Orleans leading a Dixieland band, he never let himself get stereotyped in that narrow genre.
 He was honest about his choice of style, never calling what he played jazz: I'm a pop commercial musician, he once said. and I've got a successful format.
 I'm not a jazz trumpet and never was a jazz trumpet....